 I think it’s a pretty good deal since a single trip costs SGD 1.20 on average, but you have to return the card for your deposit.

 - Unlimited rides on standard public buses and the MRT

 - Choose 4 out of 9 perks: admission to Chinatown Heritage Centre, Mint Museum of Toys, and a range of Singaporean dishes at a local diner

-I don’t think the Plus perks are worth it; you can try great Singaporean food nearly everywhere at cheaper prices, without being limited to one location.
+I don’t think the Plus perks are worth it; you can try great Singaporean food nearly everywhere at cheaper prices!

 Getting around Singapore by Bicycle